 - Annual Report Fee – $138.75

 Due by May 1st every year.
-Miss it, and you’ll pay a hefty $400 penalty. - Registered Agent Services – $100–$300/year
+Miss it, and you’ll pay a hefty $400 penalty.
+If you miss the May 1 deadline, the total cost jumps to $538.75 for that year ($138.75 report + $400 late penalty), and the state can eventually administratively dissolve your LLC if you never file. - Registered Agent Services – $100–$300/year

 You can serve as your own agent, but hiring a professional protects your privacy. - Local Business Tax Receipts – $30–$100/year